 If your puppy recently seems a bit off and starts snoring, this might be his body’s way of telling you that something is wrong.

 Here are a few contributing factors or reasons as to why your dog might be keeping you up all night.

-The way your dog lays down result in a dog snore.
-The way your puppy sleeps is restricting his airways and causes your dog to snore.
+The way your dog lays down can cause snoring in dogs.
+The way your puppy sleeps restricts his airways and causes your dog to snore.